TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 ## Describes a Relationship

-> _“50% of students at Dalton High School get a C or lower in at least one class per year.”_
+> _“50 percent of students at Dalton High School get a C or lower in at least one class per year.”_

 This again may be true and it is observable, but it doesn’t tell us anything about the cause of the low grades.
 A good hypothesis should allow us to change one thing and observe the effect in another.